prabhuignoto/flixy/README.md

 ## Smart layout system

-The main layout grid is completely virtualized and has been designed to lazy load resources such as movie thumbnails.
+The main layout grid is completely virtualized and has been designed to lazy load resources.

 ![demo](demo.gif)

 ## Built with